 We have recently launched our Hineini, "Here I am," campaign to support our Jewish teens.
-We're shooting for the stars with a $100,00 fundraising campaign to preserve Midrasha in Berkeley as we build an innovative retreat and experiential education program for all East Bay Jewish teens.
+We're shooting for the stars with a $100,000 fundraising campaign to sustain Midrasha in Berkeley as we build an innovative retreat and experiential education program for all East Bay Jewish teens.
 To participate, click on the Donate button below.
 We are so pleased that to date we have reached one half of our goal.

 Midrasha in the J. Weekly

 2013 Graduation Speeches

 What people say about Midrasha in Berkeley